Skip to main content

 2

 Still on Overview, click Endpoints in the top bar.
 A side panel opens with a list of URLs.
-Copy the OpenID Connect metadata document / Authority URL (the first one, ending in /v2.0/.well-known/openid-configuration or similar).Entra Endpoints side panel listing OAuth, OpenID, SAML, and Federation metadata URLsYou’ll use this URL in Barndoor to auto-discover the OIDC endpoints — but you’ll then override the Issuer field with a different URL in Step 9.
-Read on.
+Copy OpenID Connect metadata document (.well-known discovery).Entra Endpoints side panel listing OAuth, OpenID, SAML, and Federation metadata URLsOpen a new browser tab and navigate to that URL.
+It should display the OIDC Discovery document.
+From the document, copy the value for issuer.
+It should be the format of https://login.microsoftonline.com/{tenant-id}/v2.0.Entra Endpoints side panel listing OAuth, OpenID, SAML, and Federation metadata URLsYou’ll use this URL in Barndoor to auto-discover the OIDC endpoints.
+Go to the next steps.

 Part 2 — Configure the IdP in Barndoor